 2.3.2 Impact of Over-Allocation.
 Figure 3 shows the performance comparison of the same soft resource allocations as in Section 2.3.1 after we scale the underlying hardware configuration from 1/2/1/2 to 1/4/1/4.
-As we can see that the previously inferior allocation 400-8-20 now outperforms significantly the "rule-of-thumb" configuration 400-100-100.
+As we can see, the previously inferior allocation 400-8-20 now outperforms significantly the "rule-of-thumb" configuration 400-100-100.
 As we decrease the response time threshold from 3s to 500ms, the goodput gap between these two cases becomes wider.
 The main reason is that of the unintentional over-allocation of soft resources after system scales out, causing significant overhead to the critical resource in the downstream tiers.
 More details are in Section 3.2.

 Overall, SLA models connect economic goals with technical performance measurements, enabling a more realistic view of the impact of soft resource allocations on the service providers' business.
-For the rest of the paper, we will use 3 seconds as response time threshold for goodput calculation of different combinations of soft resource allocation and hardware resource configuration.
+For the rest of the article, we will use 3 seconds as response time threshold for goodput calculation of different combinations of soft resource allocation and hardware resource configuration.

-In the following Section 3 we will explain the reasons for performance difference under different combinations of soft resource allocation and hardware configuration we have seen so far.
+In the following section, we will explain the reasons for performance difference under different combinations of soft resource allocation and hardware configuration we have seen so far.

-3 EVALUATION OF DIFFERENT SOFT RESOURCE ALLOCATION STRATEGIES
+3 EVALUATION OF DIFFERENT SOFT RESOURCE ALLOCATION STRATEGIES hardware and soft resources.

-In this section, we conduct a sensitivity analysis of the impact of different soft resource allocation strategies on n-tier application performance.
-We found some similarities and differences between hardware and soft resources.
 Section 3.1 shows a case of similarity that too low allocation of soft resources in one tier under-utilizes the hardware resources of the tier, and becomes the bottleneck of the system.
 Section 3.2 shows one case of difference; unlike hardware resources, too high allocation of soft resources degrades the system performance by causing the high overhead of the critical hardware resource in the system.
 For example, high allocation of threads can cause more frequent Java garbage collection activities in C-JDBC, causing high overhead of the C-JDBC CPU, which is the critical hardware resource of the system.
 Section 3.3 shows a more interesting case of similarity.
-Since soft resources create dependencies between different tiers, we show that a non-obvious "low" allocation of soft resources in the frontmost tier (Apache) leads to the under-utilization of the critical hardware resource in the downstream C-JDBC server.
+Since soft resources create dependencies between different tiers, we show that a non-obvious "low" allocation of soft resources in the downstream C-JDBC server.